---->Inside the OSCE station examinees will find the following:
+→Inside the OS CE station examinees will find the following:

-- 1. Standardized Patient
+- Standardized Patient

 - 2. Examiner

 - 3. Hand Sanitizer

 - 4. Digital Clock

-- 5. Protective barriers

-- 6. Props related to the station scenario that are for examinee use or comment on
+- 5. Props related to the station scenario that are for examinee use or comment on

-- 7. Station Examinee Instructions
+- 6. Station Examinee Instructions

-- 8. Optometric Equipment related to the station scenario
+- 7. Optometric Equipment related to the station scenario